Redth/maui-docker/README.md

 > NOTE: Ports are mapped for the emulator, ADB, and Appium in this example.

+> NOTE: Device passthrough of `/dev/kvm` is required for the emulator

+### Volumes:
-> NOTE: The host folder with the built apk's can be mapped to a folder in the container.
+The host folder with the built apk's can be mapped to a folder in the container.
 You can then specify the location of the apk to install to appium using the container's path to it (eg: `/app/my.companyname.app-Signed.apk`).

-> NOTE: Device passthrough of `/dev/kvm` is required for the emulator
+### Environment Variables:
+- `INIT_PWSH_SCRIPT` Optionally (linux or windows images) specify a path to a .ps1 script file to run before starting the runner agent (Default path is `/config/init.ps1` on linux and `C:\\config\\init.ps1` on windows - you would need to bind a volume for the script to use)
+- `INIT_BASH_SCRIPT` Optionally (linux image only) specify a path to a .ps1 script file to run before starting the runner agent (Default path is `/config/init.sh` on linux - you would need to bind a volume for the script to use)

 ### Variants